 San Jamar 1000 Rubber Oyster Shucking Glove

-The San Jamar Oyster glove is made of thick Latex Rubber, textured for grip, and cotton lined.
+The San Jamar Oyster glove is thick Latex Rubber, textured for grip, and cotton lined.
 It comes in only one size and may not fit exceptionally large or small hands.

 These gloves only come up to the wrist, so people with larger hands may find that water or juices leak into the glove.
 Cleaning the cotton lining can be difficult.